Darlington Public Sector Hub and DfE

 - Metal decking will commence to the upper floors.
 This has the potential to be noisy with the fixing of the metal decking to the steel.
 We will obviously attempt to mitigate however as you can understand, with certain trades we cannot completely avoid this noise (there will be similar levels of noise to the steelworkers).

-The site has been excavated in preparation for building works to begin in on the December 9 2013.
+The site has been excavated in preparation for building works to begin on the December 9 2013.
 The site was open to the public over three days, in total over 250 people visited the site to view the excavations.
-Take a look at the video to see some of the finds.

 No doubt people will be curious as to what the archaeological team working at the rear of the Town Hall on the DfE site has uncovered.
 There have been many ideas put forward from staff including the remains of a Roman palace and the Bishop’s Palace.